RgbTrouw/Qs-Messenger/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * No need to mention the resemblance with some other old messaging application.
+* Aand the rough content that reminds you of ... some windows development platform -> work in progress;

 If you would like to be a part of the project, or have any other suggestions or comments please send a note to: